This is the official client library for the CURBy Project. It fetches and validates both the regular randomness chain and the DIRNG chain.

 The seed pulse on the seed chain has correct causal ordering with the CURBY-Q pulses.

 The seed was correctly expanded to the correct number of bits.
-(NOTE: this requires the setting
+(NOTE: this requires the setting validateSeed to be true)

 What is not validated, due to technical limitations: